 Is hydroponics hard for beginners?

-Not at all — especially if you start with the Kratky method.
+Not at all — especially starting with the Kratky method.
 It requires no pumps, no electricity, and minimal monitoring.
-Most beginners are surprised by how simple their first system is to build and maintain.
-The learning curve comes later when you scale up or try more complex systems.
+Most beginners are surprised by how simple their first system is.
+The learning curve comes later when you scale up or move to more complex systems.

 How much does it cost to start a hydroponic garden?

-You can start for as little as $5–$10 with a single mason jar Kratky setup.
+You can start for as little as $5–$10 with a mason jar Kratky setup.
 A more practical beginner system that grows 6–12 plants costs $25–$50.
 A full indoor setup with grow lights runs $100–$200.
-Ongoing costs are mainly nutrients and electricity — both quite low for a small system.
+Ongoing costs — nutrients and electricity — are quite low for a small system.

 Do hydroponic plants taste as good as soil-grown plants?